 Before the Age of Steel, oak symbolized strength, and was the material of choice for building anything you needed to withstand punishment and last a long time.
 It's also a very attractive wood, and despite being demanding to work, is well worth the effort.

-I prefer white oak to other oak varieties because of its density and the golden-brown color it acquires when finished.
+We prefer white oak to other oak varieties because of its density and the golden-brown color it acquires when finished.

 American black walnut is highly valued for such applications as fine furniture, gunstocks, decorative panels and musical instruments.
 Heavy, hard, strong and stiff, it's usually easily worked with tools, and remains stable in use.
 Walnut has a gratifying, satiny feel. and finishes to a velvety sheen.
 Typically, the wood has an interesting grain pattern that reveals itself beautifully when finished.

-There are basically two approaches to cutting a log into planks plain-sawing and quarter-sawing.
-Plain-sawing means slicing the log more or less parallel to the tree's annular rings, while in quarter-sawing, the cuts are made radially to the rings (see illustration).
+There are basically two approaches to cutting a log into planks: plain-sawing and quarter-sawing.
+Plain-sawing means slicing the log more or less parallel to the tree's annular rings, while in quarter-sawing the cuts are made radially to the rings (see illustration).

-Most lumber is plain-sawn; primarily because this method will yield more planks from a given log.
+Most lumber is plain-sawn, primarily because this method will yield more planks from a given log.
 Quarter-sawn lumber is harder to find and more expensive, but has several desirable attributes, not the least of which is its appearance.
 Quarter-sawn lumber will display the wood's ring structure on its wide surface, as well as showing figures and grain patterns to best advantage.
-Since white oak can otherwise be a somewhat bland-looking wood, I greatly prefer the visual interest of quarter-sawn oak.
+Since white oak can otherwise be a somewhat bland-looking wood, we greatly prefer the visual interest of quarter-sawn oak.